Debiased inference for a covariate-adjusted regression function: Introduction

 \subsection{Contribution and organization of the article}

 In this article, we contribute to the existing literature in the following ways: (1) we propose a novel debiased estimator of the covariate-adjusted regression function motivated by the approach proposed by \citet{Calonico2018}; (2) we propose methods of pointwise and uniform inference and provide conditions under which our methods are asymptotically valid; and (3) we illustrate the practical performance of our proposed methods using numerical studies and an analysis of the effect of air quality on health.
 To the best of our knowledge, ours are the first asymptotically valid methods of pointwise and uniform inference for the covariate-adjusted regression function without undersmoothing.
 We note that our problem is substantively different from that of \citet{Calonico2018} due to the presence of nuisance parameters, which introduces remainder terms and technical considerations not present when estimating density and regression functions.
 We elucidate these differences more below.
+Finally, we have implemented all methods proposed in this article in an \texttt{R} package available at https://github.com/Kenta426/DebiasedDoseResponse.

 The remainder of this article is organized as follows.
 In Section~\ref{section:method}, we define our statistical setting and proposed estimator.
 In Section~\ref{section:inference}, we present our approach to inference and our theoretical results.
 In Section~\ref{section:numerical}, we demonstrate the empirical performance of our proposed methods using numerical studies, and in Section~\ref{section:application}, we use our methods to assess the effect of air pollution on cardiovascular mortality.
 Section~\ref{section:conclusion} presents brief concluding remarks.
 Proofs of all theorems are provided in Supplementary Material.